L4-Web-Design-and-Development/react-typescript-tailwind/README.md

 **HINT**: you can use the (useState)[https://beta.reactjs.org/reference/react/useState#reference] hook to solve this.
 Look at a usage example (here)[https://beta.reactjs.org/reference/react/useState#usage].

 If you are REALLY stuck, take a look at a counter example from the React docs page (here)[https://beta.reactjs.org/reference/react/useState#examples-basic].

+### 2. Handling User Input

+1. Update the code so that when the user types into the input field, their writing is displayed as a live update where the three green question marks are currently placed (see the example below).
+2. When the user clicks the 'Clear Text' button, the text in the input box and the 'You typed:' area should clear.

+**HINT**: you can use the (useState)[https://beta.reactjs.org/reference/react/useState#reference] hook to solve this.
+Look at a usage example (here)[https://beta.reactjs.org/reference/react/useState#usage].

+If you are REALLY stuck, take a look at the text field example (second tab along) from the React docs page (here)[https://beta.reactjs.org/reference/react/useState#examples-basic].

 ## Learn More